codingjoe/heroku-log-lights/README.md

 ![Star Trek helm](http://vignette4.wikia.nocookie.net/memoryalpha/images/9/94/Galaxy_mission_ops.jpg/revision/latest/scale-to-width-down/800?cb=20120226203320&path-prefix=en)

 You are almost done.
-All we need not is Python 3 and we are ready to roll!
+All we need now is Python 3 because we are using asyncio (duh).

 #### Install dependencies
 ```shell